filippo-ferrari/website/content/post/oneplus-6t-postmarketos/index.md

 Pre-built images can be found [here](https://postmarketos.org/download/).

 ## Applications
 These are the applications that i am currently using/testing:

 ## Phonecalls
 ### Calls
 "Calls" is the default application to call used in the OS.
 As of the writing of this post the app is 100% functional, it can receive and make calls without any issues (at least so far).\
 When receiving calls, the vibration and sound work, even when the screen is turned off.
+Needs some tuning on audio inputs and outputs.

 ## Messages
 ### Chats